heptarch/heptarch.github.io/drafts/rbl2.md

 interdisciplinary ways.
 It worked for Bell.

-There are many "w" questions to flesh out here, but I'll start with "who".
+I'll use the grade school rhetorical strategy of "wh-" questions, starting with "who".

 ## 2. <a href="#toc">Problem choice</a><a id="sec-2" name="sec-2"></a>